biocatiit/website/content/pages/users_howto_trsaxs_design.rst

 volume of 300 µL.

-Note that these recommended concentrations are 2x lower and the loading volume is equivalent to what we recommend for SEC-SAXS experiments, so a lamianr flow time series can be measured with less material than a single SEC-SAXS injection.
+Note that these recommended concentrations are 2x lower and the loading volume is equivalent to what we recommend for SEC-SAXS experiments, so a laminar flow time series can be measured with less material than a single SEC-SAXS injection.
 For many proteins and nucleic acids these experiments require significantly less than 1 mg of material, making them feasible for essentially every